Print

 5

-Remove and discard the whole apple from the pot just before serving ladle the soup into bowls.
-Top with a drizzle of lemon juice, a touch of olive oil, and a sprinkle of chopped parsley.
+Before serving, remove and discard the whole apple from the pot.
+Ladle the soup into bowls and finish with a drizzle of lemon juice, a splash of olive oil, and a sprinkle of chopped parsley.
 Enjoy!

 Rana’s Notes!